suzannepk/mpi_parallel/README.md

 | 4–5                  | 2    | 0, 1        | `a[4]b[4] + a[5]b[5]`     | `a_local[0] * b_local[0] + a_local[1] * b_local[1]` | 5×4 + 6×3    | 38     |
 | 6–7                  | 3    | 0, 1        | `a[6]b[6] + a[7]b[7]`     | `a_local[0] * b_local[0] + a_local[1] * b_local[1]` | 7×2 + 8×1    | 22     |

+---

+## Memory in Practice

-For a typical MPI program, the number of ranks (processes) is set by the programmer in the command used to run the program.
-This makes it easy to experiment with different numbers of processes for a task without changing the source code.
+For a typical MPI program, the number of ranks (processes) is set by the programmer in the **run command**, not in the code.
+This makes it easy to experiment with different numbers of processes without modifying the source.

 Each process gets its own separate allocation of memory.

-This memory is usually allocated on the heap using the malloc function.
-Allocating on the heap allows the memory size to be determined at run time, so it can adjust automatically based on the chunk of work assigned to each process and the total number of processes chosen.
+This memory is usually allocated on the **heap** (using `malloc`).
+Heap allocation allows memory size to be determined at run time, so it can adjust automatically to the number of processes and the chunk size assigned to each.

-# Initalizing MPI
+# Initializing MPI

-The first thing MPI does when it is initialized, is set up a communicator, called `MPI_COMM_WORLD`.
-You can think of a communicator as a package that holds all the needed organizational information for its MPI region in the code.
-Inside the communicator each process is given a rank.
-The size of the communicator is equal to its total number of ranks.
+The first thing MPI does when it is initialized is set up a **communicator** called `MPI_COMM_WORLD`.

+You can think of a communicator as a **package** that holds all the organizational information for its MPI region in the code.
+Inside the communicator:
+- Each process is given a **rank** (its unique ID).
+- The **size** of the communicator is equal to the total number of ranks.

-The part of the code that will be executed in parallel using one MPI communicator is called the MPI Region.
-It will always be sandwiched between MPI_Init and MPI_Finalize function calls
+The part of the code that will be executed in parallel with an MPI communicator is called the **MPI Region**.
+It is always sandwiched between calls to `MPI_Init` and `MPI_Finalize`.

-All MPI function calls within the same MPI region will get each process’s rank from the communicator.
-The programmer must use logic, based on the MPI rank's ID to differentiate the code paths.
+All MPI function calls within the same MPI region get each process’s rank from the communicator.
+The programmer must use logic based on the **rank ID** to determine which code path each process follows.

-**Suzanne Todo:** Concisely Explain MPI Scatter and MPI Gather
+## MPI Scatter and Gather
+The way we will implement the parallel dot product in the code below also uses two more MPI fuctions: MPI_Sactter and MPI_Gather.

+- **MPI_Scatter**: Splits a large dataset into smaller chunks and sends one chunk to each process.
+  - Example: If you have 8 elements and 4 processes, each process gets 2 elements.

+- **MPI_Gather**: Collects data from all processes and assembles it back into a single dataset on the root process.
+  - Example: Each process computes a partial result, and `MPI_Gather` collects all of them into one array at the root.

 Here is he dot poduct code modify to use the most teachable implementation of of MPI.